ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ## Team work

 Early in the development of Chirp it was decided that the whole group would work collectively on all the tasks.
 We felt that many of the tasks depended on each other, and since we had enough time to complete most tasks every week it was best for everyone if we as a group did everything together.
 This is shown when commiting new code to the project by all present team members being co-authored.
+As a consequence of this way of working, most code reviews on the pull requests are sparse, as we all watched the code being written and pitched in, meaning there wasn't much need for further communication in regards to the code.

 ![Screenshot of the GitHub Project board before hand-in.](images/Project_board.png)